 Four longtime educators received the Award of Excellence, and two the Medallion of Distinction in ceremonies on July 12.
 Here Robert Folkenberg congratulates Ruben Chambi of Peru.
-Behind them (left to right) Voted, To refer to the are: George Akers, Garland G. Millet, Nevil Gorski, and Edmundo Alva.
+Behind them (left to right) are: George Akers, Garland G. Millet, Nevil Gorski, and Edmundo Alva.